0x6f677548/zerotrust-ca-powertoys/README.md

 - **Clean up groups for import**, removing keys that are not allowed in the import process

 # Why ?
 There are several tools to manage Conditional Access policies, such as Graph PowerShell, Microsoft Graph API, Azure AD PowerShell and even M365DSC.
-Unfortunately, none of these tools can be used to export Conditional Access policies in a format that can be human readable and editable, and then import them back to another tenant.
+Unfortunately, none of these tools can be used to export Conditional Access policies in a **format that can be human readable and editable**, and then **import them back to another tenant**.
 This is where CA-PowerToys can help you, with several commands that can be chained to export, clean up, replace keys by values, and import Conditional Access policies and groups.

 Here are a couple of examples of how CA-PowerToys can help you:
 - Export Conditional Access policies from one tenant and import them into another tenant using Graph PowerShell